Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 ## What Can You Do?
 With Cowabunga Online Jailbreak, you can:

-Apply beautiful themes that transform your device’s look and feel.
+*  Apply beautiful themes that transform your device’s look and feel.
-Customize your device's icons,using the preloaded theme packs.
+*  Customize your device's icons,using the preloaded theme packs.
+<br><br>

 ## Installation Guide
 <b> Cowabunga Online can be installed directly on your device: </b>